codebar/tutorials/html/lesson1/tutorial.md

 </html>
 ```

-Can you see that the title tag is indented, this makes your code much easier to read and you'll be able to see nested tags much easier.
+Notice how each tag is indented to its parent tag.
+This is important as it makes your code much easier to read and you'll be able to see nested tags much easier.

-## Element: Headings
+### Element: Headings

-Headings come in many sizes
+Headings come in 6 sizes

 # `<h1>Heading</h1>`
 ## `<h2>Heading</h2>`